mars0i/lescent/README.md

 starting from the same population helps one to understand the utility of coalescent simulations.

-Buttons at the bottom allow:
+Controls at the bottom allow:

 * Generating a new genealogy.
 * Highlighting those lineages that still are still present in the last generation.
 (These are the ones that a coalescent simulation could generate.)
 * Removing all other lineages.
+* Setting population size and number of generations.
 * Printing the page (without the buttons).

+Tip: In OS X, Safari is a good option for generating a PDF via the print dialog, because it doesn't add a header and footer giving information about the filename, etc.

 Note that "Wright-Fisher model" in this context doesn't imply that there are multiple alleles that are tracked; all that's required for generating a genealogical tree using a Wright-Fisher model is that reproductive success be random (with replacement) in discrete generations with fixed population size.

 One good introduction to concepts underlying the coalescent process and coalescent simulations is: